madhatguy/cbpi-telegram/Readme.md

 # cbpi4-telegram
-##Adopted to cbpi4 from
+##Adapted to cbpi4 from https://github.com/ShintoTuna/cbpi-telegram
 Telegram Push Notifications for Craftbeerpi4

 This allows you to send any messages that appear in Craftbeerpi to Telegram.

 Setup:

-1. Install this plugin from CBPI
+1. Install this plugin from CBPI's plugin section
 2. Install Telegram app from https://telegram.org/
 3. Create Telegram Bot and acquire Bot token
     * On Telegram, search `@BotFather`, send him a `/start` message